wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 ## Download Raspbian disk image

-   We need an operating system written for the <strong>ARMv8 CPU on the Pi 3</strong>.<br />
-   It replaces Pi 2 and its ARMv7 CPU.
+   We need an operating system written for the <strong>ARMv8 CPU on the Pi 3</strong>, which replaces Pi 2 and its ARMv7 CPU.
 Based on <a target="_blank" href="https://www.raspberrypi.org/documentation/installation/installing-images/mac.md">this</a>.

    NOTE: Only one operating system can be loaded on the Pi.